MarkLodato/ITE/ITE/6/README.md

 First, doing so allows policy engines to make decisions purely on the binding layer without requiring `attestation_type`-specific logic or configuration.
-Binary Authorization policies today are purely about “does an attestation exist that is signed by X with subject Y”, and similarly in-toto layouts are about “does an attestation exist that is signed by X with relations Z?”[2]
+Binary Authorization policies today are purely about "does an attestation exist that is signed by X with subject Y", and similarly in-toto layouts are about "does an attestation exist that is signed by X with relations Z?"[2]
 These relatively simple policies are quite powerful.
-With this proposal, such policies become more expressive without any additional configuration: “does an attestation exist that is signed by X having type T, with subject Y and/or relations Z?”
+With this proposal, such policies become more expressive without any additional configuration: "does an attestation exist that is signed by X having type T, with subject Y and/or relations Z?"

 Second, it enables lookup of attestations by `subject`, again without `attestation_type`-specific logic or configuration.
 Consider the policy described in the [motivating use case](#motivating-use-case).
-There, the instruction is “fetch attestations for artifact X”.
+There, the instruction is "fetch attestations for artifact X".
 The lookup could be from a set of attestations provided by the caller, or it could be from an external database keyed by subject.[3]
 Without a standardized `subject` field, this would be significantly harder.